 Nestlings: 31 May-22 Jun

 Migrants appear statewide in late Aug and early Sep, although there are early reports 28 Jul 1979 at Lake Ogallala, Keith Co (Brown and Brown 2001), 14 Aug 1994 at Axtell, Phelps Co, and 17 Aug 2012 in Sherman Co.
+Reports in Jul-early Aug may be late migrants or merely “summer wanderers”, as suggested by Thompson and Ely (1992) for western Kansas.
 Early flocks were the 200 in Scotts Bluff Co 8 Jul 2012 and a mixed-age flock of 45 present for “a few days” near Fort Robinson, Dawes Co 23 Jul 2018.
-This species may have been affected by the very dry conditions in the west in 2012; flocks were noted on early dates: “lots were under a pivot” in Morrill Co 30 Jun and 200 were in a mixed icterid flock in Scotts Bluff Co 8 Jul.
+This species may have been affected by the very dry conditions in the west in 2012 when flocks were noted on early dates: “lots were under a pivot” in Morrill Co 30 Jun and 200 were in a mixed icterid flock in Scotts Bluff Co 8 Jul.

 Peak movement probably occurs in early Oct, and most migrants leave the state by the end of Nov.

 Migrants are not uncommon in the east during Oct; 200 were in Sarpy Co 15 Oct 2009, and in the same year there were eight other reports 12-31 Oct of up to 15 birds.